Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 How to get to Tiger Cave Temple

 By joining a tour: If you don’t want to navigate yourself, there are many tours to Tiger Cave Temple available from Krabi Town and Ao Nang.
-These are usually combined with other highlights in the region, such as the Emerald Pool, hot springs or waterfalls, making it a full-day trip.
+These are usually combined with other highlights in the region, such as the Emerald Pool, hot springs, or waterfalls, making it a full-day trip.
 This day tour is a good option.

 How long does it take to hike to Tiger Cave Temple?

-Depending on your fitness level, it will likely take you anywhere between 40 minutes to an hour.
+Depending on your fitness level, it will likely take you anywhere between 40 minutes and an hour.
 There are several benches on the way up to sit and take a break if needed, so you can certainly take your time.

 All in all, I’d allow about 2.5 hours to give you enough time to ascend, explore the temple at the top, and descend.